bram2w/baserow/docs/getting-started/database-plugin.md

 views can be created, modified and deleted via the `baserow.contrib.database.views.handler.ViewHandler` and via the REST API.

-> View types can be added via a plugins.
+> View types can be added via plugins.
 More about that on the
 > [view type plugin page](../plugins/view-type.md).

 ### Rows